Into the Wild. Kyrgyzstan

 Journey Rating – Adventure

 People following vegan, vegetarian and gluten free diets are advised to bring some supplemental snack food from home.
-We will do our best to accommodate your requirements, however this can be difficult in an area of the world where meat and bread are the staples of the local diet.
+We will do our best to accommodate your requirements on this Kyrgyzstan tour, however this can be difficult in an area of the world where meat and bread are the staples of the local diet.

 A note about fitness